PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 **To activate ECM:**

+The activation of ECM mode is only needed once: the change is saved in NV (non-volatile) memory in the modem.

 1. Open a serial interface to the EC25 modem:

     ```
     # microcom /dev/ttyUSB2
+    ```

+1. microcom doesn't give any feedback once connected.
+To check it is working type `at` and it should respond `OK`

+    ```
+    # microcom /dev/ttyUSB2
+    at
+    OK
     ```

 1. Check whether or not ECM is already active: